Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

 The sheaf $F_{d}$ thus belongs to a generically smooth component of $\Mo_{Y}(2,1,d)$ of dimension:

 \end{thm}

 \begin{proof} We work by induction on $d\geq m$.
-For $d=m$, the sheaf $F$ provided by Theorem \ref{riassunto-m} satisfies all our requirements.
+For $d=m$, it is enough to choose $L$ and $F_d=F$ according to Theorem \ref{riassunto-m}.
 Indeed, the only property that we need to check in this case is \eqref{nosection}, but this is clear since we may assume that \eqref{pippo-3} holds for a line $L$ such that $N_L\cong\OO_L\oplus\OO_L(-1)$.